agnescameron/teaching-site/_pages/syllabus.md

 * 10min homework for this week.

-### on asking questions:
+### on asking questions
 At some point, you’re going to get code that doesn’t work, and you really can’t figure out why.
 You’ve tried all the normal things.

-I don’t want to put this in a particular week (it’ll feel forced), but at some point during the semester i expect you to use either 1) stack overflow or 2) GitHub Issues to ask a question about some code you’re struggling with (instead of me…).
-Take a screenshot of the question and replies, and write a short discussion of how you think it went: whether the interaction was helpful, whether you had to follow up etc etc
+I don’t want to put this in a particular week (it’ll feel forced), but at some point during the semester i expect you to use either 1) stack overflow or 2) GitHub Issues to ask a question about some code you’re struggling with.
+Take a screenshot of the question and replies, and write a short discussion of how you think it went: whether the interaction was helpful, whether you had to follow up etc etc. We'll have a discussion in class on asking good questions, and giving good answers.

 if this doesn’t happen (e.g. if you already find answers to your questions through one of these platforms) then that’s cool: but take an answer you found helpful, and talk about the process of finding it, and how the answerer and the questioner interacted.

-if you didn’t need to use stack overflow the whole time you were using this course, you might not be challenging yourself enough…

-if you want to email me with a question, I expect it to be in a ‘good question’ format:

-# plagiarism:
-mit code guide. write code yourselves! esp for single line programs copy paste is tempting but you learn nothing

-# presenting work
+### presenting work
-each week you will update your website with documentation of progress. come to each class with the homework finished, on your website, and prepared to talk about it.
-I will randomise you each week, and if picked you’ll have a 5 min slot to talk about your week and what you found, and people can ask you questions (we’ll talk to 4 people a week). this will help all of you learn! (don’t think you get off if I don’t pick you — I will look at your commits)
+All classwork is presented through personal websites, that you will update your website with documentation of homework and progress. come to each class with the homework finished, on your website, and prepared to talk about it.
+I will randomise you each week, and if picked you’ll have a 5 min slot to talk about your week and what you found, and people can ask you questions (we’ll talk to 4 people a week). this will help all of you learn!

-there is no point in taking this class if you don’t do the homework: this is how you develop the skills you need to work on the web!

-Missing one of these unannounced will bring your grade down by a half point each time. (you can make it back up if you publish within the week, but do that more than twice and u done bb)
+There is no point in taking this class if you don’t do the homework: this is how you develop the skills you need to work on the web!
+Missing one of these unannounced will bring your grade down by a half point each time. (you can make it back up (once) if you publish within the week)

-# missing class

-if you need to miss class for personal reasons, I will not ask you further questions about that: please just notify me via email.
-I will trust that it is serious, and you will not be sanctioned at all (in exchange for this trust, I do ask you to be honest with me about what constitutes ‘serious’). however, I do still expect the homework to be due, with an extension if you need one.
+## policies

+### academic integrity
+Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
+Over this class, we will learn when it is appropriate to include technologies by others (for example, in the form of libraries), vs when that technology needs to be credited.
+As a rule of thumb, you should never copy and paste: your solution should be yours, sometimes informed by other solutions.
+From 'writing code', in [academic integrity at MIT](https://integrity.mit.edu/handbook/writing-code):

+*“Writing code is similar to academic writing in that when you use or adapt code developed by someone else as part of your project, you must cite your source.
+However, instead of quoting or paraphrasing a source, you include an inline comment in the code.
+These comments not only ensure you are giving proper credit, but help with code understanding and debugging.”*

+*“You should not simply re-use code as the solution to an assignment.
+Like academic writing, your code can incorporate the ideas of others but should reflect your original approach to the problem.”*

+### accessibility
+In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
+It is recommended that all students with documented disabilities (Emotional, Medical, Physical, and/or Learning) consult the Office of Accessibility located in Room E1124 to secure necessary academic accommodations.
+For further information and assistance, please call (212) 772-4857/TTY (212) 650-3230.
+If you have registered with the Office of Accessibility, please let me know at the start of the term.

+### attendance
+The success of this class involves your presence and participation.
+As such, it is important that you are here, and on time. **You will not be penalised for one absence**, so long as you notify me in advance.
+Two absences will reduce your grade one step (A -> A-), three absences reduce two steps.
+More than that will have a serious impact on your grade.